AryaXAI/xai_evals/README.md

 By leveraging these metrics, you can ensure that your explanations are meaningful, robust, and align closely with your model's decision-making process.

 ---

+### Acknowledgements

+We would like to extend our heartfelt thanks to the developers and contributors of the libraries **[Quantus](https://github.com/Trusted-AI/quantus)**, **[Captum](https://captum.ai/)**, **[tf-explain](https://github.com/sicara/tf-explain)**, **[LIME](https://github.com/marcotcr/lime)**, and **[SHAP](https://github.com/slundberg/shap)**, which have been instrumental in enabling the explainability methods implemented in this package.

+- **[Quantus](https://github.com/Trusted-AI/quantus)** provides a comprehensive suite of metrics that allow us to evaluate and assess the quality of explanations, ensuring that our interpretability methods are both reliable and robust.

+- **[Captum](https://captum.ai/)** is an invaluable tool for PyTorch users, offering a variety of powerful attribution methods like Integrated Gradients, Saliency, and Gradient Shap, which are crucial for generating insights into the inner workings of deep learning models.

+- **[tf-explain](https://github.com/sicara/tf-explain)** simplifies the process of explaining TensorFlow/Keras models, with methods like GradCAM and Occlusion Sensitivity, enabling us to generate visual explanations that help interpret the decision-making of complex models.

+- **[LIME](https://github.com/marcotcr/lime)** (Local Interpretable Model-Agnostic Explanations) has been a key library for providing local explanations for machine learning models, allowing us to generate understandable explanations for individual predictions.

+- **[SHAP](https://github.com/slundberg/shap)** (SHapley Additive exPlanations) is essential for computing Shapley values and provides a unified approach to explaining machine learning models, making it easier to understand feature contributions across a range of model types.

+We are deeply grateful for the contributions these libraries have made in advancing model interpretability, and their seamless integration in our package ensures that users can leverage state-of-the-art methods for understanding machine learning and deep learning models.

 ## License